mpowell6/claytonHomes/README.md

 This project is to demonstrate dynamic home listings loaded based on a given Object.
 Application has been rendered to view under mobile, tablet, lower-resolution desktops, and higher-resolution desktop views.

+To view a live demonstration of this application: https://nifty-morse-f348ba.netlify.app/

 ## Available Scripts

 In the project directory, you can run: